Aarne Ranta's Homepage

 Programming Language Techniques for Natural Language Applications.

-Now at Google, London.
+Now at Volvo..

 - Muhammad Humayoun, 2007-2012,

-at the University of Savoie jointly with
+at the University of Savoie jointly (as co-supervisor) with

 Christophe Raffalli.

-Thesis Developing the System MathNat for Automatic Formalization of Mathematical Texts
+Developing the System MathNat for Automatic Formalization of Mathematical Texts

-- Krasimir Angelov, 2008-2011.
+- Krasimir Angelov, 2008-2012.

-Thesis The Mechanics of the Grammatical Framework
+Thesis The Mechanics of the Grammatical Framework.

-- Dana Dannélls, 2009-1013, at the Department of
+- Dana Dannélls, 2009-2013, at the Department of

-Swedish Language jointly with Lars Borin.
+Swedish Language jointly (as co-supervisor) with Lars Borin.

 Thesis